Algebraic Characterization of Isometries of the Complex and Quaternionic Hyperbolic Planes: Introduction

 \section{Introduction}

-Let $\F$ denote one of the real numbers $\R$, complex numbers $\C$ or the quaternions $\H$.
-Let $\h^n_{\F}$ denote the hyperbolic $n$-space over $\F$.
-The underlying linear group which acts as the isometries is denoted by $U(1,n;\F)$.
-It is conventional that $U(1,n;\F)$ is denoted by $PO(n,1)$, resp. $U(n,1)$, resp. $Sp(n,1)$ for $\F=\R$, resp. $\C$, resp. $\H$.
-When $\F=\R$, the group of consideration is the group of all orientation-preserving isometries of $\h^n_{\R}$, we denote it by $PO_o(n,1)$.
-The actual group of the isometries is the quotient of the respective group by its center, cf. Chen-Greenberg \cite{chen}.
-For a group $G$, let $PG$ denote the quotient by its center, i.e. $PG=G/Z(G)$.
+Let $\F$ denote the real numbers $\R$, the complex numbers $\C$ or the quaternions $\H$.
+Let $\h^n_{\F}$ denote the $n$-dimensional hyperbolic space over $\F$.
+For $\F=\C$ and $\H$, the linear groups which act as the isometries, are denoted by $U(n,1)$ and $Sp(n,1)$ respectively.
+For $\F=\R$, we consider the group of orientation-preserving isometries of $\h^n_{\R}$, and the linear group which acts as the orientation-preserving isometries is denoted by $SO_o(n,1)$.
+The actual isometry groups are the projectivizations of these linear groups.
+For a group $G$, recall that the projectivization of $G$, denoted by $PG$, is the quotient of $G$ by its center, i.e. $PG=G/Z(G)$.

-It is well known that the rank-one symmetric spaces of non-compact type are the real, complex and quaternionic hyperbolic spaces and the Cayley hyperbolic planes.
-Real hyperbolic geometry is very familiar, complex hyperbolic geometry less so, but still enjoys to be a central subject of research cf. Goldman \cite{gold}, Parker-Platis \cite{parker}.
-The quaternionic hyperbolic space is relatively less studied.
-This is, perhaps, for the noncommutative multiplication of the quaternions.
-Recently an attempt has been made by Kim-Parker \cite{kimp} to understand the quaternionic hyperbolic geometry.
+It is well known that the rank-one symmetric spaces of non-compact type are the real, complex and quaternionic hyperbolic spaces, and the Cayley hyperbolic planes.
+Real hyperbolic geometry is extensively studied, complex hyperbolic geometry less so, but it is still a central subject of research (see \cite{bm}, \cite{gold}, \cite{parker}, \cite{sc}).
+The quaternionic hyperbolic space is less well-understood.
+Recently an attempt has been made by Kim-Parker \cite{kp} to understand quaternionic hyperbolic geometry.

-The algebraic characterization of the isometries of $\h^2_{\R}$ and $\h^3_{\R}$ are foundational in the real hyperbolic geometry.
-To obtain this, one indentifies the isometries with the invertible $2 \times 2$ matrices over the reals and the complex numbers respectively.
-Then the dynamics of the isometries are classified in terms of the function $\frac{trace^2}{det}$, cf. Beardon \cite[Theorems 4.3.1 and 4.3.4]{bea}, Gongopadhyay-Kulkarni \cite[Appendix-1]{gk}.
-Algebraic characterization of the isometries of the real hyperbolic $4$-space can be obtained from the work of Cao-Parker-Wang \cite{cpw} or Foreman \cite{forman}.
-An alternative characterization of the isometries of $\h^4_{\R}$ may also be obtained by restricting the work of Ahlfors \cite{ahlfors} and Waterman \cite{waterman} to the quaternions.
+Classically, one identifies the isometries of $\h^2_{\R}$ and $\h^2_{\C}$ with the invertible $2 \times 2$ matrices over the real and the complex numbers respectively.
+Then the dynamics of the isometries are classified in terms of the function $\frac{trace^2}{det}$ ( see \cite[Theorems 4.3.1 and 4.3.4]{bea}, \cite[Appendix-1]{gk}).
+Algebraic characterization of the isometries of the real hyperbolic $4$-space can be obtained from \cite{cpw} or \cite{kido}.
+An alternative characterization of the isometries of $\h^4_{\R}$ may also be obtained from \cite[Theorem-1.1]{g} using the work of Ahlfors \cite{ahlfors} and Waterman \cite{waterman} in the quaternionic setting.
+There are two remarkable Lie theoretic isomorphisms which identify $PU(1,1)$ and $PSp(1,1)$ with the isometries of $\h^2_{\R}$ and $\h^4_{\R}$, respectively.
+Therefore the isometries of $\h^1_{\C}$ and $\h^1_{\H}$ can be characterized algebraically using results from low dimensional real hyperbolic geometry.